twitchdev/extensions-boilerplate/README.md

 If you're wanting to develop this locally, use the below instructions.
 To use this, simply clone the repository into the folder of your choice.

-For example, to clone this into a `<repo name here>` folder, simply run the following in a command line interface:
+For example, to clone this into a `extensions-boilerplate` folder, simply run the following in a command line interface:
 ```
 git clone https://github.com/twitchdev/extensions-boilerplate
 ```